SamirTalwar/monospacedmonologues.com/content/posts/2011-10-29--function-lisp-java.md

                        else f(this.head) : this.map(f, this.tail)

 So we have a class called *List* with a method called *map*.
 It takes one parameter, `f`, and does some cool stuff.
-So first of all, let’s rephrase this in Java.
-We’ll call it *FunctionalList* so we don’t clash with the `java.util.List` interface.
+So first of all, let's rephrase this in Java.
+We'll call it *FunctionalList* so we don't clash with the `java.util.List` interface.

     class FunctionalList<T> {